-The Town of Columbus administers several ordinances that have some impact on housing in the Town.
-In particular, the Town has a driveway ordinance regulating the placement of access points to Town roads and a racetrack ordinance regulating noise and safety at the racetrack located in the Town.
-Proper enforcement of these ordinances should be encouraged in an effort to achieve the intended purpose of the ordinances and implement Town plans.
+The Town of Fountain Prairie administers several ordinances that have some impact on housing in the Town.
+In particular, the Town has a land division ordinance regulating the location of residential lots in the Town and a driveway ordinance regulating the placement of access points to Town roads.
+Proper enforcement of these ordinances should be encouraged in an effort to achieve the intended purpose of the ordinances and to implement Town plans.